Software Development Methodologies How to Choose the Right One for Your Project

 • Prototype Model

 The Prototype model, rather than designing the whole software, allows designers to work on prototype model versions of the result.
-The prototype is then used to collect customer feedback, which aids in the improvement of product quality.
+The prototype is then used to collect customer feedback using the best customer feedback tools which aids in the improvement of product quality.

 prototype-model